-A family health care center, Southern Jersey Family Medical Center, is open and taking appointments at New Lisbon Center -Aspen Hills Healthcare Center (formerly Buttonwood Hospital) in Pemberton Township.
+A family health care center, Southern Jersey Family Medical Center, is open and taking appointments at New Lisbon Center - Aspen Hills Healthcare Center (formerly Buttonwood Hospital) in Pemberton Township.
 The center located at 600 Pemberton-Browns Mills Road provides services based on a sliding fee scale and also accepts clients with Medicare, Medicaid or other types of public or private insurance.
 Residents with no health insurance are encouraged to seek health care at this facility.
 The center's hours of operation are Monday through Friday, 8:30 a.m. - 5:00 p.m.
 The phone number is 609-894-1100.
 This facility also has a dental center and bilingual staff.

 Rowan College at Burlington County has a Dental Health Center.
 They offer a wide variety of dental health preventive services, such as cleanings, examinations, fluoride treatments, sealants and x-rays.
 There is a nominal charge of \$5.00 per visit.
 To schedule an appointment, please call 609-894-9311, extension 1074.
-The BCC Dental Health Center is located in the Parker Center of RCBC's Pemberton Campus at 601 Pemberton Browns Mills Road (County Route 530).
+The Dental Health Center is located at 1000 Briggs Rd., Mt.
+Laurel, NJ 08054.